ivan-kleshnin/react-safe/README.md

 # React Safe

-This package provides a syntactic sugar over `dangerousSetInnerHTML` technique.
-The latter is used much more often than its intentionally ugly name and syntax imply.
-At least in my experience.
+This package provides a syntactic sugar over the raw `dangerousSetInnerHTML`.

+### Motivation

+In real projects, at least in my experience, the usage of `dangerousSetInnerHTML` is extensive.
+It has two problems:

+1. It's too long and ugly for its frequency.
+Also JSX does not look like HTML anymore as tag contents are passed via attributes.
+Which kinda defeats the usage point of JSX.

+2. The term "dangerous" is misleading.
+It represents something a programmer is considering safe(!) instead.
+So it kinda spams the vision with irrelevant signals of false *danger* decreasing the capability to notice real threats.

 ### Examples